List of Masonic abbreviations

 1812: Official document bearing the signature of the Grand Secretary of the Louisiana Grand Lodge, marked with the traditional three dots in triangle (∴), a Masonic symbol.

 Masonic abbreviations of technical terms or official titles are very extensively used in Freemasonry traditionally using the Masonic three dots.
 They serve to abbreviate long or commonly-referenced titles in the fraternity.

 These abbreviations were rarely employed in the earlier Masonic publications.
 There are no abbreviations, for example, found in Anderson's Constitutions.
 These came into use particularly by French authors during the 19th century.

 Typography

-Traditionally the Three dots (∴) also known as "tripunctual abbreviation" or "triple dot" is a symbol used all over the world in Freemasonry for abbreviations, signatures, and symbolic representation.
+The Three dots symbol, – also known as "tripunctual abbreviation" or "triple dot" – is used all over the world in Freemasonry for abbreviations, signatures, and symbolic representation.
 The dots are typically arranged in a triangular pattern and carry multiple layers of meaning within Masonic tradition.
-The (∴) is used only for Masonic abbreviations, any non-masonic abbreviations must be written with a simple dot, as an example a date on a Masonic document could be written 6024 A∴L∴/2024 A.D.
+The three dots symbol is used only for Masonic abbreviations, any non-masonic abbreviations must be written with a simple dot, as an example a date on a Masonic document could be written 6024 A⸫L⸫/2024 A.D.
+The symbol has a Unicode codepoint, the sign used in mathematics.

-In modern computer typography, the Therefore, sign is encoded in Unicode at U+2234 ∴ and in HTML (HTML ∴ · ∴).
-In many word processing programs therefore can be created by typing 2234 ALT+x, or ALT 8756.
-It is also possible to create the inverse, because, at U+2235 ∵ (HTML ∵), 2235 ALT+x, or ALT 8757.